 Creating Zonal Shift Factors for each CSC by averaging the individual bus Shift Factors, weighted by the megawatts on the bus (using Generation Resource maximum ratings and peak bus Loads).

+Establishing Study Zones to test transfer limits using Power System Simulation tools.
+These zones should be reasonable approximations of the final CM Zones.
+The following steps shall be used to establish the Study Zones, which are groupings of buses:

+If no new candidate CSCs are considered other than prior year’s CSCs, then the CM Zones from the previous year are to be used as Study Zones.

+If new candidate CSCs are considered, then calculation using the shift factors and cluster analysis shall be preformed based on the candidate CSCs to create new Study Zones.

+Performing system simulation studies with transfers between the study zones and finding constraints on the transmission system to determine if candidate CSCs are appropriate.

+Determining if the candidate CSCs qualify for CSC designation based on the following criterion: There must be a sufficiently competitive market (at a minimum, apparent Market Solutions readily identifiable) to resolve Congestion on the transmission path to be considered for CSC designation.

 Using a stakeholder process to determine the number of CSC zones.
 The process will attempt to balance the competing goals of minimizing the number of Congestion Zones and maximizing the accuracy of the Commercial Model’s representation of the ERCOT System.

 Ensuring each CSC must straddle a zonal boundary (however, a zonal boundary need not include a CSC).